Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Results

-For the left and right output ports, the responses are mirror images of one another.
-It is crucial for differential sensing that these responses do not overlap.
-As discussed in Sec.\,\ref{sec:Sensing}, a left and right peak offset from 180° will enable upstream modulation to deepen the starlight suppression.
-Only the tapered tri-couplers can strike a balance with the other metrics whilst maintaining sensing across the bandwidth.

-Focusing on the central port transmission, for exoplanet throughput, a wavelength-dependent roll-off is observed for both the standard tri-coupler and the MMI, indicating chromatic coupling behavior.
-In contrast, the tapered tri-coupler maintains an approximately constant response across the wavelength, consistent with its partially achromatic design.
-This is better examined using a cross-section of the exoplanet throughput.
+The tapered tri-coupler appears to have the highest achromatic exoplanet throughput among the other tri-couplers.
+This is best examined using a cross-section of these images.

-\subsection{Exoplanet Throughput}
+\subsection{Exoplanet throughput}

-The maximum light transmission into the central output occurs when two equal-intensity electric fields are launched into the outer waveguides with a 0° phase difference.
-As shown in the central panels of Fig.\,\ref{fig:PhaseWvl}, each tri-coupler exhibits a distinct degree of chromaticity in its exoplanet throughput under this condition.

-Figure\,\ref{fig:AntiNull_Comparision} presents wavelength cross-sections at 0° phase offset: the light in the central output port, normalized to the light in all three output ports.
-The standard tri-coupler reaches peak intensity near 1.55\,\si{\um}, corresponding to its design wavelength.
-The MMI demonstrates weaker wavelength dependence, while the tapered tri-coupler exhibits an almost achromatic response.
+Figure\,\ref{fig:AntiNull_Comparision} presents the exoplanet throughput corresponding to the wavelength cross-sections at 0° phase offset of Fig.\,\ref{fig:PhaseWvl}: the light in the central output port, normalized to the light in all three output ports.
+Figure\,\ref{fig:AntiNull_Comparision} also compares exoplanet throughput without normalization, incorporating the component loss.
+This highlights the tri-coupler exoplanet throughput ``performance'' and the ``real'' exoplanet throughput to be expected by the coupler.